Kona Big Honzo Steel 2019 Review

 The million dollar question among testers was how the steel frame would feel over choppy services.
 Steel is typically a more forgiving and more compliant material compared to aluminum or carbon fiber.
 For many bikes, a steel frame will deliver a less-brutal ride over rocks and chatter.
-We found the steel was a little mellower than some of our aluminum or carbon test bikes.
+We found the steel to be a little mellower than some of our aluminum or carbon test bikes.
 The more forgiving feel was noticeable, but it was far from a game changer.
-The Steel Honzo is still a hardtail and feeding it through rock gardens is still rough.
+The Steel Honzo is still a hardtail, and feeding it through rock gardens is still rough.
 This bike is at its best when you take a finesse-minded approach to the trail.
-Gapping over a rock to find a cleaner line is a nice strategy and line selection is critical.
+Gapping over a rock to find a cleaner line is a helpful strategy, and line selection is critical.

 As with all plus-sized hardtails, tire pressure is critical.
-Too high of a tire pressure and you lose the damping and traction provided by the wider, 2.8-inch, Maxxis Rekon tires.
+Too high of tire pressure and you lose the damping and traction provided by the wider, 2.8-inch, Maxxis Rekon tires.
 When the tire pressure is too low, the cornering feel can get vague and washy.
-We found the sweet spot to be to be somewhere in the neighborhood of 16-18 PSI depending on rider weight.
+We found the sweet spot to be somewhere in the neighborhood of 16-18 PSI depending on rider weight.
 Lighter and less aggressive riders can get away with lower pressures.